SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/add-new-layout.md

 1. With the new layout selected in the **Layouts** list, click the **Edit layout button** to customize the screen layout.
 See [Edit layout][1].

 > [!NOTE]
 > To delete a layout, select the layout in the **Layouts** list and click **Delete**.
-User groups that have been assigned to the deleted layout, will go back to the default layout.
+User groups that were assigned to the deleted layout, will go back to the default layout.

 <!-- Referenced links -->
 [1]: edit-layout.md